 Free School Meals (FSM)

-If students claimed FSM's in high school, and circumstances haven't changed then they will be able to claim again in Sixth Form.
-As a parent if you are unsure if you are eligible then why not call The Globe Centre, Accrington – 01254 220711 to find out.
+If students claimed FSM's in high school, and circumstances haven't changed then they will be able to claim again in Sixth Form but will have to re-apply each year.
+As a parent if you are unsure if you are eligible then why not call Lancashire County Council to find out.
 Having FSM's in Sixth Form is more discrete than at high school.

-If you think that you may be eligible under one of the following categories, please fill in the relevant application form which should be returned to the sixth form as soon as possible and no later than Friday 26th September to be able to make the first payment date.
+If you think that you may be eligible under one of the following categories, please fill in the relevant application form which will be available from September and should be returned to the sixth form as soon as possible and no later than Friday 28th September to be able to make the first payment date.
 Other applications will be accepted after this date but the payment dates and quantities may vary.

-The scheme guarantees bursary payments of £1,200 for 2014-15 to certain groups of students deemed most in need of financial support.
-A minimum of £1,200 per annum, paid in three instalments (November, February and May), will be awarded to the following eligible students:
+The scheme guarantees bursary payments of £1,200 for 2018-19 to certain groups of students deemed most in need of financial support.
+You will be eligible for this bursary if you, the student, fall into one of the following categories

 Discretionary Bursary Fund Awards (Priority 2 and Priority 3)

 Discretionary bursaries are targeted at students who cannot stay in education without financial help for things like transport, meals, books and equipment.